jmwanderer/membership/README.md

 ### Review Account Keys

 Generate report of number of keys held by each member account.
-Report discrepencies between kes yfile and member data.
+Report discrepencies between keys file and member data.

-Verifies that keyholders have signed the waiver and are current on dues Useful to find who does not have keys.
+Useful to find who does not have keys and find keys that are assigned to non-members.

 Ignores keys with user names that start with "Staff..."

 review_account_keys.py

 Output:
-- account_keys.csv: list of member accounts and number of keys helpd
+- account_keys.csv: list of member accounts and number of keys held

 ### Generate Parent List